davdar/maam/writeup/paper.markdown

 support various operations.

 `Val` must be a join-semilattice with `⊥` and `⊔` respecting the usual laws.
-We require `Val` to be a join-semilattice so it can be merged in the `Store` to preserve soundness.
+We require `Val` to be a join-semilattice so it can be merged in updates to `Store` to preserve soundness.
 `````align````````````````````````````````````````
 ⊥      : Val
 _[⊔]_  : Val × Val → Val